Do I need a Library Card?

 Fifth Avenue & 42 Street

 New York, NY 10018

-We accept bound volumes and typescripts, but regret that we cannot accept CDs or other electronic formats.
+We accept bound volumes and typescripts, but regret that we cannot accept electronic formats.

 If you are unable to donate a copy of your printed book, please provide us with order information.
 If appropriate we will place an order for the title through the Library's regular acquisitions process.
 Please do not send any materials to the above address unless they are a gift.
 All gifts will be acknowledged by The Library and may be tax deductible.